To Download the Full Agenda, Please Click Here

 Submarines are fast becoming an integral element of the underwater environment, becoming a ‘node’ for network centric warfare from which many types of operations can be mounted.
 This aim will not work without superior knowledge of their surroundings and it starts with ensuring their surveillance is accurate and stealthy.

 Conventional submarines are being designed with multi missions at its core; whether insertion of SF, find, track or defence careful consideration must be made of the weight and ability to withstand pressure of its payload.
-Some countries have external attachments whilst others utilise torpedo tubes.
-Delegates will leave with a clear understanding of the options available.
+Some countries have external attachments whilst others utilise torpedo tubes and this session will focus on some of the options available.